Carey Mulligan: 2009–2014: Breakthrough and rise to prominence

-2015–present: Continued acclaim
+2015–2019: Critical acclaim

-Mulligan has continued to earn acclaim for her portrayal of a wide range of complex characters.
-In 2015, Mulligan was praised for her roles in two acclaimed films released that year.
-She starred in Thomas Vinterberg's film adaptation of Thomas Hardy's novel Far from the Madding Crowd with Matthias Schoenaerts, Tom Sturridge, and Michael Sheen, as well as Sarah Gavron's Suffragette with Helena Bonham Carter, Ben Whishaw, Brendan Gleeson and Meryl Streep.
+Mulligan continued to earn acclaim for her portrayal of a wide range of complex characters.
+In 2015, Mulligan starred in Thomas Vinterberg's film adaptation of Thomas Hardy's novel Far from the Madding Crowd with Matthias Schoenaerts, Tom Sturridge, and Michael Sheen, Anne Thompson of IndieWire wrote that her performance "proves that she can carry a movie" adding, "Carey Mulligan is excellent: her face has a pinched girlish prettiness combined with a shrewd, slightly schoolmistressy intelligence".
+In the fall of that year she starred in Sarah Gavron's Suffragette (2015) with Helena Bonham Carter, Ben Whishaw, Brendan Gleeson and Meryl Streep.
+Justin Chang of Variety praised her as "a standout" adding that she gave "an affecting, skillfully modulated performance".

 In 2017, she starred in Netflix's Mudbound, directed by Dee Rees.
 The film was met with critical acclaim.
 On review aggregator Rotten Tomatoes, the film has an approval rating of 97% with the consensus reading, "Mudbound offers a well-acted, finely detailed snapshot of American history whose scenes of rural class struggle resonate far beyond their period setting."
 The film earned four Academy Award nominations including Best Adapted Screenplay for Rees.

 In 2018, she starred in Paul Dano's directorial debut film Wildlife with Jake Gyllenhaal.
 The film was written by Dano and Zoe Kazan, and is an adaptation of Richard Ford’s novel of the same name.
 The film debuted at the 71st Cannes Film Festival and received rave reviews from critics.
 The film has earned a 94% on Rotten Tomatoes with the consensus reading, "Wildlife's portrait of a family in crisis is beautifully composed by director Paul Dano – and brought brilliantly to life by a career-best performance from Carey Mulligan."
-For her performance, Mulligan received an Independent Spirit Award nomination for Best Actress.
+For her performance, Mulligan received a nomination for the Independent Spirit Award for Best Female Lead.

 Mulligan stepped back into television as a Detective Inspector in Collateral, a BBC Two limited series, receiving plaudits from American and British critics.
 Mulligan praised creator Sir David Hare for seamlessly accommodating her pregnancy into the script.

-Mulligan appeared off Broadway in the solo show, Girls and Boys at the Minetta Lane Theatre.
+Mulligan starred off Broadway in the solo show, Girls and Boys at the Minetta Lane Theatre.
 The show was written by Dennis Kelly and directed by Lyndsey Turner.
 Her performance was praised, with The New York Times calling it "perfection".
-While promoting the show on Stephen Colbert's Late Show with Stephen Colbert, Mulligan described being injured while the curtain was going down.
-Bradley Cooper, who was in the audience, visited her backstage and carried her to urgent care.
+She was nominated for the Drama Desk Award for Outstanding Solo Performance.